troop-dev/k8s-pod-labeler/readme.md

 # K8s pod labeler

 This repo implelents a [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) that can add missing labels and annotations to pods.
-The webhook only adds the given label or mutation if it is not already present on the pod definition.
+The webhook only adds the given label/annotation if it is not present on the pod definition.

 TODO:
  - add unit tests!